-The CARESCAPE M onitor B650 is intended for r use in the electr omagnetic environment specified below.
-The customer or the user of the CARESCAPE Monitor B650 should assure that it is used in such an environment.
-Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance Portable and mobile RF communications equipment should be used no closer to any part of the CARESCAPE Monitor B650, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
-Recommended separation distance Conducted RF IEC 61000-4-6 3 Vrms 150 kHz to 80 MHz 3 Vrms d = 1.2 VP 3 Vrms 150 kHz to 80 MHz 1 Vrms (1 d = 3.5 VP 3 Vrms 150 kHz to 80 MHz 0.8 Vrms (2 d = 4.4 √P Radiated RF IEC 61000-4-3 3 V/m 80 MHz to 2.5 GHz 3 V/m $d = 1.2 \sqrt{P}$ 80MHz to 800 MHz $d = 2.3 \sqrt{P}$ 800 MHz to 2.5 GHz 3 V/m 80 MHz to 2.5 GHz 1 V/m (3 $d = 3.5 \sqrt{P}$ 80MHz to 800 MHz $d = 7.0 \sqrt{P}$ 800 MHz to 2.5 GHz 3 V/m 0.8 V/m (2 d = 4.4 $\sqrt{P}$ 80MHz to 800 MHz 80 MHz to 2.5 GHz d = 8.8 $\sqrt{P}$ 800 MHz to 2.5 GHz where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in meters (m).
-Field strengths from fixed RF transmitters, as determine an electromagnetic site survey, a should be less than the compliance level in each frequency range. b Interference may occur in the vicinity of equipment mativity with the following symbol:
+The CARESCAPE M user of the CARES 1onitor B650 is intended fo CAPE Monitor B650 should r use in the electr I assure that it is omagnetic environme used in such an envir ent specified below.
+The customer or the onment.
+Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance Portable and mobile RF communications equipment shou be used no closer to any part of the CARESCAPE Monitor B650, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
+Recommended separation distance Conducted RF IEC 61000-4-6 3 Vrms 150 kHz to 80 MHz 3 Vrms d = 1.2 VP 3 Vrms 150 kHz to 80 MHz 1 Vrms (1 d = 3.5 VP 3 Vrms 150 kHz to 80 MHz 0.8 Vrms (2 d = 4.4 √P Radiated RF IEC 61000-4-3 3 V/m 80 MHz to 2.5 GHz 3 V/m $d = 1.2 \sqrt{P}$ $d = 2.3 \sqrt{P}$ 80MHz to 800 MHz 800 MHz to 2.5 GHz 3 V/m 80 MHz to 2.5 GHz 1 V/m (3 d = 3.5 √P d = 7.0 √P 80MHz to 800 MHz 800 MHz to 2.5 GHz 3 V/m 80 MHz to 2.5 GHz 0.8 V/m (2 d = 4.4 √P d = 8.8 √P 80MHz to 800 MHz 800 MHz to 2.5 GHz where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in meters (m).
+Field strengths from fixed RF transmitters, as determined an electromagnetic site survey, ^a should be less than the compliance level in each frequency range. ^b Interference may occur in the vicinity of equipment market with the following symbol: (((•)))

-Table 3 Guidance and manufacturer's declaration - electromagnetic immunity
+Guidance and manufacturer's declaration - electromagnetic immunity Table 3

-EEG measurement is inherently very sensitive as it measures very small EEG measurement is inherently very sensitive as it measures very small physiologic signal BIS measurement based on measuring the EEG signal is inherently very sensitive as it 1 Impedance respiration measurement is inherently very sensitive as it measures very small physiologic signals
+1 Impedance respiration measurement is inherently very sensitive as it measures very small physiologic signals

+EEG measurement is inherently very sensitive as it measures very small physiologic signal BIS measurement based on measuring the EEG signal is inherently very sensitive

-NOTE 1 At 80 MHz and 800 MHz, the higher frequency range applies.
+NC DTE 1 At 80 MHz and 800 MHz, the higher frequency range applies.
 NOTE 2 These guidelines may not apply in all situations.
-Electromagnetic propagation is affected by absorption and reflection from structures, objects and people.
-Field strengt radio, AM ar environmen location in v B650should such as reor ths from fixed transmitters, such as base stations for radio (cellular/cordless) telephones and land mobile radios, amateur and FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
-To assess the electromagnetic t due to fixed RF transmitters, an electromagnetic site survey should be considered.
-If the measured field strength in the which the CARESCAPE Monitor B650 is used exceeds the applicable RF compliance level above, the CARESCAPE Monitor be observed to verify normal operation.
-If abnormal performance is observed, additional measures may be necessary, rienting or relocating the CARESCAPE Monitor B650.
-1 D Over the free auency range 150 kHz to 80 MHz field strengths should be less than 3 V/m or 1 V/m $^{11}$ b Over the frequency range 150 kHz to 80 MHz, field strengths should be less than 3 V/m or 1 V/m II.
+Electromagnetic propagation is affected by absorption and reflection from structures, objects and people. a b radio, AM and environment location in w B650should b such as reori hs from fixed transmitters, such as base stations for radio (cellular/cordless) telephones and land mobile radios, amateur d FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
+To assess the electromagnetic due to fixed RF transmitters, an electromagnetic site survey should be considered.
+If the measured field strength in the hich the CARESCAPE Monitor B650 is used exceeds the applicable RF compliance level above, the CARESCAPE Monitor be observed to verify normal operation.
+If abnormal performance is observed, additional measures may be necessary, ienting or relocating the CARESCAPE Monitor B650.